 Apple MacBook Air

-Fully updated in 2018, the MacBook Air was then given a True Tone display and a lower entry-level starting price this year.
-It's still the same great laptop at heart - even if there's an ongoing recall programme for the massively high failure rate on the keyboards.
-The only real downsides with this laptop from a student point of view is its high price - and the fact that you may need USB-C converters for some accessories.
+The only real downside with this laptop from a student point of view is its price point - and the fact you may need USB-C converters for some accessories.

 Huawei MateBook 13

-These days there are loads of Zenbooks around, but this is our student pick - it's inexpensive yet is a real jack-of-all-trades, which often you need if you're going to hold onto the same laptop for three years.
-We'd recommend a Core i5 version, but the Core i3 version is fine for many tasks and, naturally, costs less.
+These days there are loads of ZenBook Windows 10 laptops around, but this is our student pick - it's inexpensive yet is a real jack-of-all-trades, which often you need if you're going to hold onto the same laptop for three years.

 Dell XPS 13

-One of our favourite laptops, the XPS 13 is now available in an even more improved model which we are yet to review.
-Available in various options, Dell often sells off examples via its Refurbished Store, which is also worth knowing about.
+One of our favourite laptops, the Windows 10-powered XPS 13 is now available in an even more improved model using the very latest hardware.